Richard Ng: 1970s, 80s, and 90s

-2000s: British TV and Father & Son films
+2000s: British TV, Father & Son Films and Singaporean Sitcoms and Dramas

-As of 1997, Richard Ng moved to live in London, England and was said to be semi-retired.
-However, he is clearly still very active, having made several appearances on British television since that time, and he is also continuing to work on Hong Kong films.
+As of 1997, Ng moved from Hong Kong to London, England and was said to be semi-retired.
+However, he was clearly still very active, having made several appearances on British television since that time, and he also continued to work on Hong Kong films.

-Since it started in 2002, Ng has appeared in several episodes of the ongoing BBC Scotland soap, River City (under the name Richard Woo).
-His character is "Johnny Wu", the owner of the "Wok My World" takeaway.
+Since it started in 2002, Ng appeared in several episodes of the ongoing BBC Scotland soap, River City (under the name Richard Woo).
+His character was "Johnny Wu", the owner of the "Wok My World" takeaway.

 In 2003 he appeared in the second Tomb Raider film, The Cradle of Life.